And Leviathan Smiles

 Saoirse Laighleis was born in 1652 in Inismore, in the town of Dunkeen.
 Her parents, Ossian and Maireid Laighleis, were druidic healers, unabashed practitioners of magic and curators of the town’s arcane druidic library.
 In their care, Saoirse was raised to be fearless in the face of fae mystery and of her inherent eldritch power.
 Her days were full of laughter, hard work at her Glamour lessons and the sanctuary of her home life.
 Her strongest memory was of meeting the grand and glorious Queen Maab, one of the Three Queens of the Sidhe, as a visiting dignitary to their humble little burg.

 But in 1648 the daughter of King Richard IV, Margaret, took the throne.
 And as Margaret was a loyalist to the Vaticine Church and a wife of a Castillian noble, her rule was wrought with bloodshed, torment and near civil war.
 Determined to purge Avalon of ‘black magic heathens’ and Objectionists, the Iron Queen invited Castillian Inquisitioners into the realm to clean house.
-Thus began the trials and executions of eight thousand Glamour wielding Avalonians.
+Thus began the trials and executions of four thousand Glamour wielding Avalonians.

 One of these earliest hunts eventually ended up on the doorsteps of Saoirse Laighleis’s home.
 Only 5 years old at the time, she witnessed her parents’ being dragged out of their house by their hair, clapped in irons, tried and convicted with little to no defense and eventually burned at the stake in front of her.
 Shattered emotionally and with the smell of her parents’ burning flesh in her nostrils, Saoirse swore vengeance right then against Queen Margaret, the Vaticine Church and all Castillians.
 With her parents dead, the courts had her shipped off to an orphanage in Balig.